-Locations · Cloudflare for Teams documentation
+Locations

 Step 1: Gateway checks whether the query was sent using DNS over HTTPS.
 If yes, Gateway looks up the location by its unique hostname.

-Step 2: if the query wasn't sent with DNS over HTTPS, Gateway checks whether it was sent over IPv4.
+Step 2: if the query wasn’t sent with DNS over HTTPS, Gateway checks whether it was sent over IPv1.
 If yes, it looks up the location by the source IPv4 address.

-Step 3: If the query wasn't sent over IPv4, it means it was sent over IPv6.
+Step 3: If the query wasn’t sent over IPv4, it means it was sent over IPv1.
 Gateway will look up the location associated with the DNS query based on the destination IPv6 address.

 Location attributes